cosmos/gaia/docs/docs/hub-tutorials/join-mainnet.md

 ### Blocksync

 Blocksync is faster than traditional consensus and syncs the chain from genesis by downloading blocks and verifying against the merkle tree of validators.
-For more information see [CometBFT's Fastsync Docs](https://docs.cometbft.com/v0.34/core/fast-sync)
+For more information see [CometBFT's Blocksync Docs](https://docs.cometbft.com/v0.37/core/block-sync)

-When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#Cosmovisor) to upgrade automatically.
+When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#cosmovisor) to upgrade automatically.

-For more information on performing the manual upgrades, see [Releases & Upgrades](#Releases-amp=-Upgrades).
+For more information on performing the manual upgrades, see [Releases & Upgrades](#releases--upgrades).

 It is possible to sync from previous versions of the Cosmos Hub.
 See the matrix below for the correct `gaia` version.
 See the [mainnet archive](https://github.com/cosmos/mainnet) for historical genesis files.